gangerang/bushwalkers-topos/README.md

 - add - OSM seach function - new search tool which returns results from OSM for Australia.
 Uses leaflet-geosearch plugin and OSM Nominatim api
 - add - NSW vector topo basemap - new basemap for NSW spatial services vector tile topo map.
 Combined with esri hillshade
 - add - Sydney historic imagery photos - new layer for historic imagery points for sydney.
 A subset of the NSW dataset from Spatial Services served as a geopackage
+- add - Crown road sales - new layers for proposed crown road sales, both current and past